Past Events Archive

 Niamh Ni Chroinin led a two-part seminar on potential measures to better manage the outcome of projects and increase the probability that changes or disputes can be avoided or have favourable outcomes.

-Nabil Manzoor and Kieran Brown took part in panel on "Convergence of Blockchain AI and IOT: Use Cases and Existing Implementations" and presented on "Implementing Blockchain, AI, and IOT in Smart Cities."
+Kieran Brown discussed "Convergence of Blockchain AI and IOT: Use Cases and Existing Implementations" and "Implementing Blockchain, AI, and IOT in Smart Cities."

 David Teece took part in a panel on "The Impact of 5G: Why Innovation Policy Matters."